 climate change behavioral and evolutionary economics

 The following is a selection of recent publications in Scopus.
-John Gowdy has 130 indexed publications in the subjects of Environmental Science, Economics, Econometrics and Finance, and Social Sciences.
+John Gowdy has 131 indexed publications in the subjects of Environmental Science, Economics, Econometrics and Finance, Energy.